 Mr. Riddell is past President of the Canadian Society of Petroleum Geologists and past Chair of the Canadian Association of Petroleum Producers.
 He is associated with several other profit and non-profit organizations.
 He has been a resident of Calgary for many years.

-He currently owns stakes in at least 10 publicly traded energy companies, with Paramount remaining one of his largest holdings.
+He currently owns stakes in at several publicly traded energy companies, with Paramount remaining one of his largest holdings.
 He is also an owner of the National Hockey League's Calgary Flames.
 In 2012, Riddell donated $15M to Carleton University in Ottawa, Canada for the Clayton H. Riddell Graduate program in Political Management that was launched in 2010.

 Allan Markin - Tournament Vice Chairman